-A silly mission for the usual reasons, plus a new one: Despite this being a map on which indirect fire is key, you will have no SPGs and no artillery except for 25-pdr emplacements you build, which are impractical for multiple reasons (as noted in the guide to the previous mission).
-You won’t even have mortars other than German mortars you scrounge and re-crew.
+Despite “The Crucible” being a map on which indirect fire is key, your only mobile artillery option here will be German mortars you scrounge and re-crew.
 Meanwhile the Germans will have maybe a dozen mortar teams, two Hummel SPGs, and something like eight Walking Stukas.
 That’s in addition to all their Panthers and Panzer IVs.
-Moreover, German units on this map routinely become invisible even when they are on pavement in sunshine and within a meter or two of British units.
+Moreover, German units on this map are often invisible even when they are on pavement in sunshine and within a meter or two of British units.
 The bottom line is the Germans have gigantic advantages and should win easily—but of course they lose, essentially because they are coded to do so.

 This is the tactical map at the start.
 Although fog-of-war was turned off when I screen-shotted this, most of the German units that are actually present in gameplay remain concealed here.
 But at least it gives you an idea of Germany’s indirect fire capability in this mission.